-Terminology Definition continuum from face-to-face (taking various forms such as learners travelling abroad and campuses abroad) to distance education (using a wide range of technologies and including e-learning) 10 Curriculum a set of actions followed when setting up an educational programme/course.
+Terminology Definition education learner, programme, educational provider or course materials cross national jurisdictional borders.
+Cross-border tertiary education may include tertiary level education offered by public/private and not-for-profit/for-profit educational providers.
+It encompasses a wide range of modalities, in a continuum from face-to-face (taking various forms such as learners travelling abroad and campuses abroad) to distance education (using a wide range of technologies and including e-learning) 10 Curriculum a set of actions followed when setting up an educational programme/course.
 It includes defining learning goals, content, methods (including assessment) and material, as well as arrangements for training teachers/faculty and trainers/instructors.
 Delivery mode mode in which a teaching/training session is presented e.g. lecture, workshop, seminar, distance and self-paced.
 11 Educational refers to education and training in the context of the Barbados Accreditation Council.
 Educational activities Deliberate activities involving some form of communication intended to bring about learning.
 These may be grouped into sub-components described as courses, modules, units and/or subjects.
 (Source: International Standard Classification of Education 2011) Educational Qualification See Qualification Elective any course chosen by a student outside the specific programme requirements.
 Evaluation determines if a standard was met; success or failure (judge quality) 12 .
 It is a process of comparing a learner's achievement with other students or a set of standards.
 13 Executive Head 14 a person (e.g. director, senior manager, senior official, administrator, etc,) who has executive authority over the educational enterprise for provision of education and/or training services or the person who officially directs and controls the organisation at the executive level.
 Foreign/overseas provider an educational provider that is operating outside of its home country.
 Formative assessment assessment designed to help learners learn more effectively through giving them feedback on their performance indicating how it can be improved.
 15 These are on-going assessments, reviews and observations in a classroom.
-Formative evaluation The purpose of formative evaluation is to validate or ensure that the goals of the instruction are being achieved and to improve the instruction, if